A Scottish airline is converting its tiny planes into ‘flying ambulances’ using sealed pods to transport COVID-19 patients — here’s how it works

 “We will support the Scottish Ambulance Service, the NHS, and the island communities who rely on Loganair for their lifeline air services if and when our assistance is needed,” Hinkles continued.

-The EpiShuttle does not have to be disinfected after every use, saving time and money.
+The vehicle or aircraft carrying the EpiShuttle and its patient does not have to be disinfected after every transport, saving time and money.
 And as long as the patient is contained in the isolation pod, medical teams do not need to wear personal protective equipment (PPE), according to EpiGuard.

 - source